 As a video forensic expert, I am very aware of the many software tools that are available for examining and authenticating video evidence which will be used in litigation.
 Some of the software is extremely advanced and requires a thorough understanding of technology in order to be able to use …Read More

 One of the day to day activities of a video forensic expert is to determine if a digital video recording is an exact representation of the facts as they occurred at the time of the recording.
 In order to do this, the video expert must know how the digital video …Read More

-Obviously, a great expert must be an expert or have a lot of experience in …Read More
+Obviously, a great expert must be an expert or have a lot of experience …Read More

-Over the last 28 years I have worked on many video forensic cases as a video forensic expert.
+Over the last 28 years, I have worked on many video forensic cases.
 This blog post is about the top three things I have learned and want to share with you about preparing your video evidence for use in court.

-Number one: document and maintain a …Read More
+Number One: Document and maintain a chain of custody on the …Read More

 I recently had a video forensic case that involved a dispute between an employer and a former employee.
 It was a disability case where the employee was collecting disability that they were not entitled to.

 The employer’s insurance company hired a private investigator to follow the former employee and catch them …Read More